-My research aims to understand sub-national level trajectories of Ebola Virus Disease (EVD) in West Africa, and the influence of health worker distribution during the epidemic.
+My research aims to understand the sub-national level trajectories of Ebola Virus Disease (EVD) in West Africa, and the influence of health worker distribution during the epidemic.
 Furthermore, I will investigate factors that could be associated with the Pre/Post-Ebola clinical outcomes of survivors and if these also show sub-national variations.
 Hopefully, evidence generated from my project would be used to inform future outbreak policies and responses.
 Presently, I am using a machine learning (Boosted regression trees) model to impute the outcome (i.e. survival or death) of Ebola cases in the WHO line-list data collected during the West African Ebola outbreak in 2013-2015.
 The observed and imputed outcomes will improve the current estimates of the case fatality ratio.
-My PhD is supervised by Professor Christl Donnelly, Dr Pierre Nouvellet and Dr Ilaria Dorigatti, who are both based at Imperial College London.
+My Ph.D. is supervised by Professor Christl Donnelly, Dr. Pierre Nouvellet and Dr. Ilaria Dorigatti.
 I am funded by the Commonwealth Scholarship Commission, United Kingdom.